How to Get a Trading Non-Regulated Derivative Contracts & Currencies in Spot Market Business License in Dubai

 Licensing and Compliance Requirements

-While this licence covers non-regulated activities, businesses must still adhere to UAE federal laws, including Anti-Money Laundering (AML) regulations and Counter-Terrorism Financing (CTF) requirements.
+While this license covers non-regulated activities, businesses must still adhere to UAE federal laws, including Anti-Money Laundering (AML) regulations and Counter-Terrorism Financing (CTF) requirements.
 Companies are expected to maintain proper records, conduct customer due diligence, and comply with the UAE Central Bank's guidelines where applicable.

 Businesses should also be aware of the UAE's Corporate Tax Law, which came into effect in June 2023, applying a 9% rate on taxable income exceeding AED 375,000, though qualifying free zone entities may benefit from a 0% rate on qualifying income subject to conditions.